SeisComP/seiscomp/doc/base/glossary.rst

       Typically, a microearthquake has a magnitude of 2 or less on the Richter scale.

    microseism
-      a) In a broader sense: A more or less continuous motion in the Earth in a wide frequency range that is unrelated to any earthquake and caused by a variety of usually uncorrelated (incoherent) natural and artificial (man-made) sources.
+      #.
+In a broader sense: A more or less continuous motion in the Earth in a wide frequency
+         range that is unrelated to any earthquake and caused by a variety of usually uncorrelated (incoherent) natural and artificial (man-made) sources.
-      b) In a more specific sense: That part of seismic noise that is generated by wave motions on lakes and oceans and their interaction with shores, typically with periods between about 2 to 9 s (the stronger secondary microseisms), and 11 to 18 s (the weaker primary microseisms).
+      #.
+In a more specific sense: That part of seismic noise that is generated by wave motions
+         on lakes and oceans and their interaction with shores, typically with periods between about 2 to 9 s (the stronger secondary microseisms), and 11 to 18 s (the weaker primary microseisms).